Blue heliotrope (Heliotropium amplexicaule)

 Rate: 500 mL per 100 L of water

-Comments: Apply at flowering in a minimum spray volume of 1250 L/ha.
+Comments: Spray flowering plants with a handgun to the point of run-off.
+Apply a minimum spray volume of 1250 L/ha.

 Withholding period: Nil.